Call for Papers

 Speakers assign a difficulty level to their talk or workshop in order to make it easier for attendees to decide if the talk or workshop was appropriate for them.
 In no way do we discourage people from taking a “deep dive” workshop in something they never heard of.
 We’re trying to address the problem of having both new and experienced people at the conference.

-Therefore, we will use the concept again for Nordic Testing Days 2024.
+Therefore, we will use the concept again for NTD 2026.
 We are very much looking for deep dive talks, workshops and tutorials!

-We encourage you to consider deep dive talks and workshops since this is what Nordic Testing Days attendees have shown most interest in.
+We encourage you to consider deep dive talks and workshops since this is what NTD attendees have shown most interest in.

 Explanation of the levels: